CarlosAlegreUr/Audits-By-CarlosAlegreUr/README.md

 # Practice Audits 📓

-> 📘 **Note** ℹ️: Audits I've expected no rewards due to not fully conducting them.
+> 📘 **Note** ℹ️: Audits I expected no rewards from due to not fully conducting them.
 I just spent time on them to learn and get exposed to more codebases.

 |                                                                                                                                                                              |                                                                                                                                                                                  |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |